|San José State University|

-About the same time that the Russian metrologist Mikhail I. Budyko was working out his ice-albedo model of climate, William D. Sellers of the University of Arizona was developing a similar model.
+About the same time that the Russian meteorologist Mikhail I. Budyko was working out his ice-albedo model of climate, William D. Sellers of the University of Arizona was developing a similar model.
 Sellers' model is more complicated than the Budyko model but the basic structure and purpose is the same.
 In particular, Sellers' model explicitly involves interzonal transfers of energy through air and water flow.

 Sellers constructed his model to determine the average sea-level temperature in 10° latitude belts.
 It is based upon an energy balance for the atmosphere.

 The units of Sellers' analysis are latitude belts.
 The area of the belt is denoted as A0 and the length of the north boundary is l0 and that of the south boundary is l0.
 (These are literally north and south rather than poleward and equatorward.)
-For the north pole cap belt l0=0 and for the south pole cap belt l1=0.
+For the North Pole cap belt l0=0 and for the South Pole cap belt l1=0.

 The energy flows for a belt are of four types:

 The outgoing radiation is given by a modified form of the Stefan-Boltzmann formula; i.e.,